gammapy/fermi-hero/docs/lightcurve/index.rst

 Tools as well as ``enrico``.

-Change directory to where you have extracted the excercise data files and enter the ``CrabNebula`` directory.
+Change directory to where you have extracted the excercise data files and enter the ``lightcurve`` directory.
 You can explore the data selection applied to the event file with ``gtvcut`` command.

 Generate an configuration file for this observation with the command::